 After simmering on the stove for an hour, the chili was ready to go.

 I served this with (low fat) sour cream, pepper jack cheese, cilantro, blue corn chips, and of course, copious amounts of hot sauce.
 This vegetarian chili is mildly spicy on its own, but not overpowering spicy.
 The heat is tolerable for your less adventurous eaters but is a great base for adding your favorite hot sauce.
 In this instance, I found Texas Pete – the HOT version, to be a great compliment.
 Another good runner up for me is Tabasco Chipotle, which is my standby hot sauce for just about everything.
+If you have vegan concerns, use a plant based sour cream alternative like plain coconut milk yogurt if you want some creaminess to combat the spicy.

 - 2 tbsp olive oil